Hedgehog-Technologies/ht_mlotool/README.md

 3. Use the `/openmlo` command
    - Note that by default this requires being a part of `group.admin`
 4. Go room by room through the MLO setting values as you see fit
-   - Closing the UI will cache your changes locally, **no need to generate the files everytime you close it**
+   - Closing the UI will cache your changes locally automatically, **no need to generate the files everytime you close it**
    - The resource should detect which room you are currently in and default to that room when you open the UI
    - *Note* - You can press and hold `right mouse button` with the UI open to be able to move around
+      - Try your best to not leave the MLO while doing so as this can lead to unaccounted for issues during file saving / generation
 5. Press the `Generate Audio Occlusion Files` and wait for confirmation of generated XML file(s)
 6. Use [CodeWalker](https://github.com/dexyfex/CodeWalker) to convert the XML files to the proper GTAV format
 7. Move the converted XML files to a FiveM map resource